skip to Main Content

 (source: themerica.org)

 But, there is a lot of evidence that points to Donn Beach as the original inventor of the Mai Tai.
 Donn was born Ernest Beaumont in New Orleans.
 He was a bootlegger who moved to Los Angeles right after the end of Prohibition, where he soon changed his name to Donn and started a Polynesian-themed bar, Don the Beachcomber.
-Not as well-know as Trader Vic’s, but very popular with the Hollywood crowd, Donn eventually ended up in Hawaii, with a bar on Waikiki Beach, where he lived until he died in 1989.
+Not as well-known as Trader Vic’s, but very popular with the Hollywood crowd, Donn eventually ended up in Hawaii, with a bar on Waikiki Beach, where he lived until he died in 1989.

 Trader Vic’s Mai Thai Cocktail